wedebrockm/hacking-history-project/docs/paper_in_one_file.md

-# Textual Analysis: Cicero's use of Voice and subject-object dynamics in his *Pro Caelio Oratio*
+# Textual Analysis: Cicero's Use of Voice and Subject-Object Dynamics in his *Pro Caelio Oratio*

 ## Introduction